jlquinn/xbows-driver/doc/spec.md

 In writing a macro, it appears to record key down events, key up events, and time in ms between events.

 I programmed a macro to type 12345.
-The full sequence is:
+The full 19 element sequence is:

 ```
 1 down